bhenndricks/23cfeatures/draft-lab/draft-lab.md

 ````

-3. Window 2 update t1 and decrease the same record by 100 and it shows that the session just hangs
+3. Window 2 update t1 and decrease the same record by 100 and it shows that the session hangs.
+Due to the first update not being commited.

 ````
 <copy>